PerniShoes/Simple_CRUD_app-learning_project/README.md

 Simple app using DevExpress, XPO, C#
 Connected with SSMS localhost server (or defaultDatabase)
 #
+In case dependencies don't work, I've added a folder with those needed for x64 platform.
+Should Visual Studio have issues with NuGet, it should be enough to copy the x64 folder inside bin.

+In case it doesn't work regardless, there's a showcase video ;D:

+#
 Current state:
 App:
 <img width="900" height="400" alt="AppScreen" src="https://github.com/user-attachments/assets/5d325d96-1c8d-4502-b001-f5dd600184a0" />